Promoting, supporting and encouraging the study of the United States since 1955

 BAAS is committed to promoting best practice in matters of equality and diversity, and will be attentive to issues of equality and diversity when judging applications.
 For enquiries about the awards, contact awards@baas.ac.uk.

-The Arthur Miller Institute Prizes
+The Arthur Miller Insitute Prizes

 The Arthur Miller Institute Prize for Best Journal Length Article